8

 2

 • $\begingroup$ Note that there are two aspects to the question: the academical/ethical view (don't try to pass other people's work as your own, because that's plagiarism) and the legal view (reuse material and attribute credit in the manner specify by its license and by copyright law).
-Your "how to reference material" link deals with the first part only. $\endgroup$ Dec 30, 2017 at 13:45
+Your "how to reference material" link deals with the first part only. $\endgroup$ Commented Dec 30, 2017 at 13:45

 • $\begingroup$ @FedericoPoloni you're right, thanks for posting another answer.
 I'm actually surprised that that isn't explicitly mentioned in the help center article; it's probably buried somewhere in the Terms of Service. $\endgroup$